 To become a certified member of ARTI and be authorised to use the title ‘Certified Athletic Therapist’ (CAT), applicants must graduate from an ARTI accredited programme and pass the ARTI certification exam.
-The certification exam consists of both a theory and a practical section and 70% is required in both sections to be successful.
+The certification exam consists of a theory examination and a score of 70% is required to be successful.
 As part of the certification process, the requirements to become certified are a relevant NFQ Level 8 from an ARTI accredited programme, up to date EFR and 500 clinical hours.

 Applicants must meet the following educational and professional criteria in order to be eligible to sit the certification examination.
 These include:

 *ARTI accredited programmes are;

 Students in their final semester of an ARTI accredited programme are entitled to sit the ARTI certification examination.
 If this examination is passed successfully, certified membership status will be pending until demonstration of successful completion of the academic programme.